marnovo/WINE-tools/README.md

 What is [Wineskin Winery](http://wineskin.urgesoftware.com/tiki-index.php)?
 In short, it is a Wineskin (standalone WINE wrapper) generator.

+_P.s.: keep in mind the original branch of the project development has been very infrequently updated._
+_A recent fork with more active development can be found at [vitor251093/wineskin](https://github.com/vitor251093/wineskin)._

 ### Other options

 PortingKit, WineBottler, GameOnMac, CrossOver, and eventually others.